 This curriculum incorporates a wide range of planned activities, each having clear learning outcomes which support the development of skills that are required for the world of work and lifelong learning.
-At Pioneer House High School careers education, information advice and guidance is both broad and balanced.
-The focus of this, is on the personal development of each individual pupil, offering fully inclusive opportunities both within school and outside school to develop the necessary skills required to be “work ready” as they leave school.
+At Pioneer House High School, careers education, information advice and guidance is both broad and balanced.
+The focus of this, is on the personal development of each individual student, offering fully inclusive opportunities both within school and outside school to develop the necessary skills required to be “work ready” as they leave school.

 Measuring the Impact of our Careers Programme